 There is an option to add more ads on your YouTube videos with a length of over 8 minutes.
 In your YouTube studio, you can find a Video monetization section with an option to turn on ‘Place ads during video (mid-roll)’ in videos longer than 8 minutes.

 Moreover, you can manually set up ad placeholders in your videos.
-I recommend you leave this task for YouTube because the system automatically adjusts ads based on your video performance.
+I recommend leaving this task for YouTube because the system automatically adjusts ads based on your performance.
 But if you want custom placement you can do so.
 Just keep in mind to avoid placing too many ads.

 Don’t fall into the trap of simply stretching out your videos.
 Focus on creating compelling content that keeps viewers engaged throughout, regardless of length.
 This will naturally create more opportunities for ads to be seen, potentially boosting your RPM.